Places We Are Looking Forward To Visiting In 2018

 2017 was a banner year for sustainable tourism.
 With the United Nations backing the movement and many industry professionals pointing their compass towards these ideals, the question remains….what’s next?
 How do we carry the momentum from this year into the new year?

 There are many organizations like the Impact Travel Alliance and Sustainable Travel International, who are actively working to mobilize tourism professionals to keep riding the wave.
-At GST, we also want this to go beyond a trend to a way of life.
+At GST, we also want this to go beyond just a trend.
+We want it to be a way of life.
 After all, we can’t keep traveling and enjoy this beautiful planet if we deplete our resources.

 The good news is, more and more destinations are seeing the advantages of implementing a sustainable business model.
 At GST we use these ten factors to measure how places are working towards sustainable development: safety, natural resources, holistic health, entrepreneurship, environmental wellness, adventure activity resources, humanitarian initiatives, cultural resources, infrastructure, and image.